 If your transmission is slipping or making strange noises when shifting gears, you’re probably worried you might need costly transmission repairs or even need to have it replaced.
 The good news is that some of these signs actually indicate a bad torque converter, and torque converter replacement is much cheaper.
 Torque converters are only present in automatic transmissions and CVT transmissions; the clutch serves the same purpose in a standard or manual transmission as the torque convert in an automatic.

-20 Years of Experience Fixing Transmission Torque Converter in Houston & Katy
+20 Years of Experience Fixing Transmission Torque Converter Problems in Houston & Katy

-Look out for the following signs of a bad transmission torque converter.
+Look out for the following signs of a bad transmission torque converter problem.

 Another optimistic aspect to note — not only is the cost to replace a torque converter much less than that of major transmission repair, it doesn’t take as long.
 This is Houston, we know you need your car back.